dannyk96/SpectrumScale/tutorial/multicluster.md

-LAB 6: Multi-Cluster : exporting a filesystem to anothre cluster
+LAB 6: Multi-Cluster : exporting a filesystem to another cluster
 ================================================================

 Before starting each lab open at least one window to each test node.
 Use man pages or the online documentation for detailed information on GPFS commands.